luoluobuli/Interactive-water-surface-with-fluid-simulation/README.md

 This project features an interactive water surface that reacts in real time to objects and characters, using a custom fluid simulation and water shader.

 This project used a Diversion repo to keep track of changes.
+All Unreal files have been added to the main GitHub repo for submission.

 ![](img/diversion.png)

 ## Design Doc